 When we have heard of a dog that is a possible candidate for rehoming, our associates and friends in Italy liaise with the refuge (or occasionally directly with the owners) to confirm that they will allow the dog to be adopted overseas.
-If they are willing, we get an assessment of the dog’s situation, age, character and needs, and start to share the details via Facebook to look for a suitable home.
+If they are willing, we get an assessment of the dog’s situation, age, character and needs, the dog is tested for Mediterranean diseases such as Leishmaniasis and Ehrlichia, and we start to share the details via Facebook to look for a suitable home.

 Once you have decided to offer a home to a dog, we will ask you to fill in an application form.
 We have lots of advice here if you’re thinking of adopting – please do read this before applying.